reedsy/challenges/node-fullstack.md

 #### What we'll value as a plus

+* test coverage
-* clean and pleasant interpretation of the mockups/UI while keeping functionality
+* clean and pleasant interpretation of the mock-ups / UI while keeping functionality
 * good CSS / style organisation and conventions observance

 ### Back-end / Queuing Service

 The server should implement a queuing system for the conversion requests: receive the request from the client/web interface, puts that request on a queue and replies back to the client with information about the queued request.
-After the request is processed **(optionally, check 4.1)** it can inform the client/web interface of it in some way.
+After the request is processed it can inform the client/web interface of it in some way.

-Also, for the sake of demonstration purposes, the processing of each request should consist on a simple timeout, using the [`setTimeout`](https://nodejs.org/api/timers.html#timers_settimeout_callback_delay_args) method, like so:
+Also, for the sake of demonstration purposes, the processing of each request should consist of a simple timeout, using the [`setTimeout`](https://nodejs.org/api/timers.html#timers_settimeout_callback_delay_args) method:

-- **HTML requests:** 10 seconds of timeout;
+* **HTML requests**: 10 seconds of timeout
-- **PDF requests:** 100 seconds of timeout;
+* **PDF requests**: 100 seconds of timeout

-Given this, the requests for HTML conversions should have more priority than PDF conversions, meaning that if there is one PDF request followed by a few HTML requests on the queue, the system should make an effort to process the HTML ones first as they are quicker.
-(The priority and scheduling policy, the number of HTML requests it processes/preempts over PDF, etc, is up to you to define.)
+The requests for HTML conversions should have more priority than PDF conversions, meaning that if there is one PDF request followed by a few HTML requests on the queue, the system should make an effort to process the HTML ones first as they are quicker.
+To make it easier allow only one conversion a time (single processing worker).
+The scheduling policy, the number of HTML requests it processes / preempts over PDF is up to you to define.

-**What we'll be looking at:** compliance with the requirements below; functionality; code clarity, organisation and best practices adherence; artificial timeouts; priority and it's policy.

-**What we'll value as a plus:** test coverage; concern with the further scalability of the solution.

-### Requirements
+#### Requirements

-To help the prompt assessment of the assignment, the following requirements are to be expected:

-* You should provide a Git repo URL (GitHub, Bitbucket or GitLab, public or private, up to you) containing:
-  * A `README.md` at repo root containing all the instructions to run the project and additional information you find necessary;
-  * The install/config/build process shouldn't be much more than running `npm install` and `npm run start`;
-* **Client:**
-  * Implement in Javascript;
-  * Use **AngularJS 1.x**, refrain from using angular-cli (and if you do please trim/remove all unnecessary generated boilerplate code before submiting);
-  * Client dependencies should be managed using [npm](https://www.npmjs.com) or [Bower](https://bower.io);
-  * Resort to [grunt](https://gruntjs.com) (or [gulp](http://gulpjs.com) at most) for building/minification;
-  * If want to use a CSS preprocessor use [Sass](http://sass-lang.com);
-* **Server:**
-  * Implement in Javascript;
+* implement in Javascript
-  * The server must be built in **Node.js** (latest LTS) and [Express.js](http://expressjs.com);
+* the server must be built in `Node.js` (latest LTS) and [Express.js](http://expressjs.com)
-  * If you wish to persist data, use [MongoDB](https://www.mongodb.com) - you can assume we will have a MongoDB instance (latest stable release) running with 'out of the box' default config;
+* if you wish to persist data, use [MongoDB](https://www.mongodb.com) - you can assume we will have a MongoDB instance (latest stable release) running with 'out of the box' default config
-  * Use **npm** for server package/dependency management, state all dependencies, and avoid assuming globally installed tools/cli/packages;
+* Use `npm` for server package / dependency management, state all dependencies, and do not assume globally installed tools / cli / packages
-  * Your solution should use a queueing system, feel free to use any library to help with the implementation of the queue if you wish;
+* feel free to use any external queue library to help with the implementation if you wish

-  * An artificial timeout should be added to all requests as per above and for demonstration purposes;
-  * The system should implement priority to optimize availability, having HTML requests (quicker) preempt PDF requests (longer), priority and scheduling policy details are up to you to define;
+#### What we'll be looking at:

+* functionality
+* code clarity, organisation and best practices adherence
+* artificial timeouts
+* priority and it's policy

+What we'll value as a plus:

+* test coverage
+* concern with the further scalability of the solution
+* possibility to set concurrency

 ### (Optional Bonus Question 4.1)